oceanypt/DR_RE/README.md

 ---------
 	Take the code of ATT+Multi for example: cd ATT+Multi
+	mkdir out
 	make
 	./train

-	the results are in ./out/pr.txt
+	the results are in out/pr.txt

 Data Fetch
 ------